AggieSportsAnalytics/website/README.md

 - Details about our members and their individual contact information
 - Information on how to get involved with our club
 - Contact information for our club

+The original website was built by Yash Deshmukh.
+Maintainers/contributors include Andrew Hale, Soumil Gad, and Vishal Shenoy.